The individual develops, analyzes, and interprets biological data; assesses impact to fish and wildlife resources and designs programs to mitigate

 Interpersonal skills.
 Zoologists and wildlife biologists typically work on teams.
 They must be able to work effectively with others to achieve their goals or to negotiate conflicting goals.

 Observation skills.
-Zoologists and wildlife biologists must be able to notice slight changes in an animal’s characteristics, such as changes in its behavior or appearance.
+Zoologists and wildlife biologists must be able to notice slight changes in an animal's behavior or appearance.

 Outdoor skills.
-Zoologists and wildlife biologists may need to chop firewood, swim in cold water, navigate rough terrain in poor weather, or perform other activities associated with life in remote areas.
+Zoologists and wildlife biologists may need to chop firewood, swim in cold water, navigate rough terrain in poor weather, carry heavy packs or equipment long distances, or perform other activities associated with life in remote areas.

 Problem-solving skills.
 Zoologists and wildlife biologists try to find the best possible solutions to threats that affect wildlife, such as disease and habitat loss.

 Some zoologists and wildlife biologists may need to have well-rounded outdoor skills.
-They may need to be able to drive a tractor, use a generator, or provide for themselves in remote locations.
+They may need to be able to drive a tractor, boat, or ATV, use a generator, or provide for themselves in remote locations.

 Many zoology and wildlife biology students gain practical experience through internships, volunteer work, or some other type of employment during college or soon after graduation.